 Centre for Inclusive Policy

-The Centre for Inclusive Policy (CIP) aims at germinating policy in these areas which are niche, new and complex.
+The Centre for Inclusive Policy (CIP) aims to sow the seeds for change through the creation of policies in these areas which are niche, new and complex.

 It aims to: